On the day

 6. Optional break of up to 3 minutes.
 You can leave your desk but not the test room.
 The timer stops; if you don’t take the break, hazard perception starts immediately.

 7. Section 2 — hazard perception: 14 clips, 15 scored hazards.
 Each clip is short CGI driving footage.
 Click as soon as you see a developing hazard.
-Each hazard is worth up to 5 points (5 → 4 → 3 → 2 → 1 sliding window) for a 75-point maximum.
-Clicking continuously or in a regular pattern zeros the entire clip.
+Each hazard is worth up to 5 points (early click scores 5, dropping to 1 as the window closes; click too late and you score zero) for a 75-point maximum.
+Clicking continuously or in a pattern zeros the affected hazard.
 You get one attempt per clip and cannot review — see our hazard perception explainer.
 Pass mark: 44 out of 75.

 8. Submit and see your result.
 Pass or fail appears on screen within a few minutes of finishing.
 Both sections must be passed in the same sitting; failing either fails the whole test.

 9. Collect your printed result at the desk.
-If you passed, the printed pass certificate has the number you’ll need to book the practical test.
-Since 28 November 2024, DVSA also emails a digital result, but the email is not a valid pass certificate — keep the printed copy safe.
+If you passed, the printed pass certificate has the number you’ll need to book the practical test — keep it safe.
+(You can also recover the certificate number any time via gov.uk/find-theory-test-pass-number if you mislay the printed letter.)

 If you failed: you can rebook after at least 3 working days (Monday–Saturday count; Sunday and bank holidays do not).
 The full £23 fee applies again.
-You’ll receive a category-area breakdown of which topics you got wrong — DVSA does not release individual question feedback.
+The result letter tells you which parts you did not score enough points on, so you know what to practise.

 Time budget at a glance